zsustc/Calibration/README.md

 distCoeffs	Lens distortion coefficients. rvecs	Rotation specified as a 3×1 vector.
 The direction of the vector specifies the axis of rotation and the magnitude of the vector specifies the angle of rotation. tvecs	3×1 Translation vector.

+ **9. Trying different configuring parameters to compare the different returned re-projection error and validate the calibrated parameters.**